EEG-based 90-Degree Turn Intention Detection for Brain-Computer Interface: Conclusion

 \section{Conclusion}

 This study explores EEG-based turn-intention detection for self-paced movements.
 EEG data was collected with left-turn, right-turn, and straight walking movements.
-The event onsets were marked using the simultaneously collected kinematics data.
-Various time-lagged EEG windows before the event onset were investigated for intention detection.
+The event onsets are marked using the simultaneously collected kinematics data.
+A comprehensive analysis of EEG brain dynamics is performed, and the observed activation patterns are compared with the reported patterns in previous studies on lower-limb motor tasks.
+Various time-lagged EEG windows before the event onset are investigated for intention detection.
 Various machine learning models, including XGBoost, Gradient Boosting, and SVM, are utilized to classify the left turn, right turn, and straight walk intention detection.
 The SVM model with [-1.5s, 0] window has the best overall decoding performance.
-However, the classification results using [-1.0s, -0.25s] show the feasibility of intention detection before the event onset.
+However, the classification results using [-1.25s, -0.25s] show the feasibility of intention detection before the event onset.